 More About the People Behind the Products

-Each ornament was designed by a collaboration of participants and working graduates in the Women’s Workshop.
+Each ornament was designed by a collaboration of participants and working graduates in the Women in the Trades Workshop.

-The participants reside in Vancouver’s inner city and are women and at-risk youth, with multiple barriers to employment.
-A majority of participants come from various backgrounds with issues such as personal trauma, addictions, and homelessness.
-There are also single mothers and new Canadians looking to build a better future.
-Tradeworks provides training in life and employment skills, and hands-on work experience in the of trade carpentry.
-After finishing one or more of our programs, our graduates are ready for steady gainful employment or advanced skills training.
+The participants are women and other community members who face multiple barriers to employment.
+The majority of participants come from various backgrounds with issues such as personal trauma, addictions and homelessness.
+We also have single mothers and new Canadians looking to build a better future through our program.
+Tradeworks provides training in life and employment skills, and hands-on work experience in the field of carpentry.
+After completing our program, graduates are prepared for steady employment or advanced training in woodworking.

-Toni Glick, once a program participant, now works as a lead designer and principal laser engraver in the Workshop.
-Toni came to Tradeworks in 2006 in search of training so she could gain employment to solely support her young child.
-Toni had previously obtained a two year graphics degree, but for many years did not have the opportunity to utilize it.
-While in her first Tradeworks program, she discovered that her previously underutilized skills would lead to an opportunity for self-sufficiency.
-Today, Toni now mentors and trains other women in the Workshop as well as those enrolled in other Tradeworks Training programs.
+Toni Glick, once a program participant, now works as a lead designer and principal laser engraver in the workshop.
+Toni, a single mother, came to Tradeworks in 2006 in search of carpentry training so that she could gain employment to support her young child.
+Toni had previously obtained a two year graphics arts degree, but for many years did not have the opportunity to utilize her skills.
+During her first year at Tradeworks, she discovered that her skills in graphic design could be incorporated into her carpentry projects.
+Today, Toni mentors and trains participants enrolled in the Women in the Trades workshop.